 This recipe was originally published July 2017.
 It was last updated February 2021.

 Who here is a red velvet cake fan?
 You’re in luck.
 I have made delicious red velvet sandwich cookies that taste just like the cake.
 Filled with smooth cream cheese frosting, these chewy cookies are unbelievably good.

-Tools needed to make red velvet sandwich cookies:
+Overview: How to make red velvet sandwich cookies

 Red Velvet Sandwich Cookies

 - 1 1/3 cup (170 g) all-purpose flour

 - 1/2 teaspoon baking powder

 - 1/2 cup (113 g or 1 stick) unsalted butter, room temperature